Leading Better Value Care Program

 - Hypofractionated Radiotherapy for Early Stage Breast Cancer (CINSW)

-A key goal of the LBVC Program is to create shared priorities across the NSW health system so that the system works together to improve health outcomes, to improve the experience of care and provide efficient and effective care.
+A key goal of the LBVC Program is to create shared priorities across the NSW health system so that the system works together to improve health outcomes, to improve the experience of receiving and providing care and deliver efficient and effective care.
 The main components of this approach include the following.

 - The MoH will continue as system administrator, purchaser and manager and will articulate the priorities for NSW Health through Service Agreements with LHDs, SHNs and Pillars.
 Performance against delivery of the priorities will be monitored in line with the NSW Health Performance Framework.